cdk8s-team/cdk8s-plus/CONTRIBUTING.md

 change to the other branches corresponding to cdk8s-plus-21 and cdk8s-plus-20 once the changes are merged to cdk8s-plus-22.

-> Note: In some situations, you might only want to make a change to an older version of cdk8s+.
+> Note: In some situations, you might only want to make a change to a library targeting an older kubernetes version.
 For example, `IngressV1Beta` is not available in cdk8s-plus-22, so changing it would require making a change to cdk8s-plus-21 and cdk8s-plus-20.
 If you need to make a pull request to a version of cdk8s-plus that isn't the latest version, then **the branch name of your pull request must start with `k8s-XX/`** where XX is the version number.
-For example, to make a pull request to cdk8s-plus-21, then you could name the branch `k8s-21/bug-fix`.
+For example, to make a pull request to cdk8s-plus-21, you could name the branch `k8s-21/bug-fix`.
 When you submit the pull request on GitHub, make sure the target branch matches your branch name (in this example, it would be `k8s-21/main`).
+The pull request should target the latest branch that your fix applies for - so in the example above, only a PR to `k8s-21/main` is required, and we will backport it to `k8s-20/main`.

 ## API Reference